The B2B eCommerce market is a land of opportunity. The reasons and motivations for selling B2B online are plenty and differ from person to person.

 Yes, while the going will be tough, the returns are equally rewarding.
 This post is geared towards those looking to enter the B2B market.

 We’ll be exploring the why, and how of selling B2B.
-Afterwards, we’ll be discussing the various strategies you can use for a successful B2B eCommerce operation.
+Afterward, we’ll be discussing the various strategies you can use for a successful B2B eCommerce operation.

 So, let’s begin.